sudheermuthyala/terraform-/09-terraform-modules/README.md

 ## Terraform Modules
 - A module is a collection of *.tf files kept together in a directory,
-- Modules are main way to package and reuse resource configuration
+- Modules are main way to package and reuse resource configurations with terraform